mbdevpl/ingit/README.rst

 Execute:

-*   ``git status --short --branch`` to inform about any uncommited changes,
+*   ``git status --short --branch`` to inform about any uncommitted changes,
 *   ``git log tracking_branch..branch`` to inform about commits that are not yet pushed to the remote,
 *   ``git log branch..tracking_branch`` to inform about commits that are not yet merged from the remote.

 Additionally, compare registered remotes with actual remotes to make sure that ingit configuration is in sync with the repository metadata.

 Use ``--ignored`` to include ignored files in the status report, just as with ``git status``.

 Requirements